ymlai87416/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image5]

+Sobel operator is more susceptible to noise, so we apply `cv2.fastNlMeansDenoising` to the gray scale image first before passing the gray scale image to the function `__abs_sobel_thresh`.

 ##### 2.4 Finding road surface using H channel
 To filter out noise from the roadside, function `__gray_road_detector` is used to find the road boundary.
-By removing pixels beyond the road boundary, the lane line detection becomes more accurate.
+By removing pixels beyond the road boundary, the lane line detection can becomes more accurate.

+I use HSV color space to find out the road region.
+First, I remove all the pixel with S channel > 90 and V channel > 60, I then remove all the pixel with V channel > 225.
+By doing so, I keep all the gray like pixel in the image.

-To detect road surface.
-I assume that are some pixels near the bottom of the picture are on the road surface.
-Flood fill algorithm is used to find the road surface.
+Then.
+I assume that are some pixels (seed pixels) near the bottom of the picture are on the road surface.
+I mark down all the pixel which is similar to the seed pixel (either in S channel or H channel), and then run flood fill algorithm on it.

 There are a lot of noise even on the road surface, so I have used 5 points near the bottom of the picture in case flood fill algorithm failed at some points. (e.g. The lane may have a black line in the middle, and hence the flood filling on the left side cannot reach the right side.)

-H channel of the HSV color space is not sensitive to shadow and I found it is suitable to apply flood fill on the H channel.

 Here is the result.
 Red color represents the road surface, while the blue dots represent the starting points of the flood fill algorithm.

 ![alt text][image6]

-##### 2.5 Color constancy
-Although color constancy is not used in this project, I would also like to explain what color constancy is, and what I have found when trying to use it to complete the project.

-Color constancy is an example of subjective constancy and a feature of the human color perception system which ensures that the perceived color of objects remains relatively constant under varying illumination conditions.
-In this project, it helps the program to identify the color of the pixel irrespective of the ambient light sources.

-![alt text][image3]

-Although color constancy make the code of finding yellow and white color easier to write, the time taken to process the image is too long (reduce the processing rate to 1.5 frames per second), so I do not use this technique in this project.

 ##### 2.6 output